-This section provides guidance on sectioning FFPE tissue blocks, section placement on blank slides using a water bath, and H&E staining to examine tissue quality.
+This section provides guidance on choosing a quality assessment method, sectioning FFPE tissue blocks, section placement on blank slides using a water bath, and quality assessment.
+Ensure that tissue sections have been processed according to guidelines in Tissue Handling, Fixation, and Embedding Guidelines on page 12.

-Xenium slides are not used for the quality check.
-Sectioning and placement on Xenium slides for the full workflow occur in 3.1 Section Placement on Xenium Slides on page 32.
+Xenium slides are not used for the quality assessment.
+Sectioning and placement on Xenium slides for the full workflow occur in 3.1 Section Placement on Xenium Slides on page 41.